Students who are homeless have educational rights under the McKinney-Vento Act, an important federal law.

 - To use the school district’s Dispute Resolution Process to appeal a school’s decision when there is a disagreement about school selection or enrollment (attending class and participating fully in school activities).

 The Education for Homeless Children and Youth program is part of the state Office of the Superintendent of Public Instruction (OSPI).
 Staff provide trainings for Homeless Education Liaisons and help resolve problems that cannot be resolved within the district.
+You can also review their Resources page.

 The National Center for Homeless Education (NCHE) operates the Homeless Education Helpline for parents, shelter staff, and school personnel who need help and information about enrollment, transportation, and access to appropriate educational opportunities.
 Assistance is available in English and Spanish.
 Ayuda está disponible en inglés y español.